yugabyte/yugabyte-db/docs/content/index.md

 ### Agile application development

-- **Open ecosystem**: Choose between 2 popular NoSQL APIs rather than learn a new proprietary language, even port existing applications fast by leveraging the maturity of these ecosystems
+- **Open ecosystem**: Choose between 2 popular NoSQL APIs rather than learn a new proprietary language, even port existing applications fast by leveraging the maturity of these ecosystems.
+SQL support is on the roadmap.
 - **Tunable consistency**: Strongly consistent writes and tunably consistent reads
-- **High performance**: A ground-up C++ implementation combined with 3x faster reads compared to simple quorum-based consistency of traditional NoSQL
+- **High performance**: A ground-up C++ implementation combined with 3x read throughput compared to simple quorum-based consistency of traditional NoSQL
 - **Converged caching**: Avoid explicit management of the memory and consistency associated with an independent cache that typically fronts a persistent database

 ## Enterprise apps best served

-Three types of mission-critical OLTP/HTAP enterprise applications are best served by YugaByte.
+Three types of mission-critical Online Transaction Processing (OLTP) or Hybrid Transactional & Analytical Processing (HTAP) enterprise applications are best served by YugaByte.
 These map to the three types of data models offered.

 ### Flexible schema